Last updated: ET

 Be wary of unsolicited emails offering enticing business or financial opportunities.
 Do not travel to Liberia with the intention to obtain restitution after losing money to a scam.
 Instead, seek legal advice on how to deal with the situation.

-If you’re travelling to Liberia to meet someone you’ve otherwise only met online, you may be the victim of a scam.
+If you’re travelling to Liberia to meet someone you’ve met online, you may be the victim of a scam.

 Some Liberian officials solicit bribes as you go through customs at airports.